-For the most recent information about Carleton's COVID-19 response and required measures, please see the University's COVID-19 webpage and review the Frequently Asked Questions (FAQs).
-Should you have additional questions after reviewing, please contact covidinfo@carleton.ca
+All members of the Carleton community are required to follow requirements and guidelines regarding health and safety which may change from time to time.
+For the most recent information about Carleton's COVID-19 response and health and safety requirements please see the University's COVID-19 website and review the Frequently Asked Questions (FAQs).
+Should you have additional questions after reviewing, please contact covidinfo@carleton.ca.